yll0rd/chat-project/README.md

 # Chat Application project
-This is a chat application project allowing users to communicate with each other in real-time, built with Html, Css and JavaScript for the frontend and Django for the backend.
+This is a chat application project allowing users to communicate with each other in real-time, built with Html, Css and JavaScript for the frontend, Django for the backend and WebSockets.

 ## Features
-* User authentication and authorization
+* User authentication and authorization.
-* Real-time messaging between users in a chat room
+* Real-time messaging between users in a chat room.
-* User-friendly interface
+* User-friendly interface.

 ## Installation
 1. Clone the repository